 WELCOME TO ART CENTER SALMELA

 In addition to visual art, Salmela is the venue for a yearly series of concerts played at our own outdoor stage and inside the historic Mäntyharju church across the street.
-The 2023 concert schedule can be viewed here (in Finnish).
+The 2024 concert schedule is posted here (in Finnish).

 The setting for our exhibits is a stunning and historically significant cultural milieu.
 A mid-19th century parish house functions as the main gallery.
 Across the water, the exhibit continues in a lovingly restored old apothecary, postal office, and auxiliary buildings that offer a peek into the residential and commercial history of the area.
 Our waterside sculpture park, restaurant Kesäheinä, and collection of beautiful gazebos make up the rest of the extensive exhibition space.